-☐ Utilize dual control for payments. a) Have one person authorize creation and one authorize release of payment. ☐ Confirm that all security & anti-virus software on company computers & laptops are up-to-date. □ Prohibit shares access ☐ Possibly implement second day verification by an employee not involved in initial transaction to prevent internal fraud. □ Limit the functions of each computer & laptop strictly used for online banking a) Have a computer for general use that is not connected to internal network. ☐ Reconcile banking activity on a daily basis. □Incorporate alerts for unusual activity.
+☐Utilize dual control for payments. a) Have one person authorize creation and one authorize release of payment. ☐Confirm that all security & anti-virus software on company computers & laptops are up-to-date. ☐Prohibit shared access ☐ Second day verification by an employee not involved in initial transaction to prevent internal fraud. ☐Limit the functions of each computer & laptop strictly used for online banking a) Have a computer for general use that is not connected to internal network. ☐ Reconcile banking activity on a daily basis. □Incorporate alerts for unusual activity.